robot-perception-group/AutonomousBlimpDRL/README.md

 # Install blimp simulator
 See: https://github.com/robot-perception-group/airship_simulation.

-Note: The default ROS version for the blimp simulator is melodic, you can switch to noetic branch.
+Note: The default ROS version for the blimp simulator is melodic, you should switch to noetic branch.

 ## Configure software-in-the-loop firmware
 This step enables ROS control on the firmware.